bqv/psybnc/README.md

 The OVERVIEW:
 -------------

-a.)
+a.
 Compiling
-b.) setting up
+b. setting up

 What is psyBNC capable of ?

-1.)
-It stays connected when you disconnect a.)
+1. It stays connected when you disconnect
+a.
 The DYNAMIC flag disables this
-2.)
-It allows Full Online Administration, the only thing you will have
-    to set up before starting is your port where the demon should listen (standard is set to 31337. arent we cool ?).
+2. It allows Full Online Administration, the only thing you will have to set up before starting is your port where the demon should listen (standard is set to 31337. arent we cool ?).
    Also, psyBNC 2.2 offers a GUI-Interface for setting up the major settings for psyBNC. just insert

    make menuconfig

    at your shell prompt.
 Be sure your terminal program allows the handling of curses and the shell host has curses installed.

-3.)
-It allows VHOSTS.
-It also allows the usage of VHOSTS on linked
-    bouncers, if the admin declared the link to your bouncer as relaylink.
+3. It allows VHOSTS.
+It also allows the usage of VHOSTS on linked bouncers, if the admin declared the link to your bouncer as relaylink.
-4.)
-It allows you to set bans on the client
+4. It allows you to set bans on the client
-5.)
-It allows you to set Users who could get op from psyBNC matched
-    by password and hostname.
+5. It allows you to set Users who could get op from psyBNC matched by password and hostname.
-6.)
-It allows you to set Hosts and Passwords to clients, where psyBNC
-    could get ops from, if it once get disconnected or you just want to automize that process even when you are connected.
+6. It allows you to set Hosts and Passwords to clients, where psyBNC could get ops from, if it once get disconnected or you just want to automize that process even when you are connected.
    Also, it allows the automatic connection build to eggdrop and getting ops from those (see bot-dcc).
-7.)
-Its absolutely floodproof due to the fact it has no responses at
+7. Its absolutely floodproof due to the fact it has no responses at all.
-    all.
 From 2.2, it got a reliable flood protection, so you even could post full articles to channels without getting flooded.
-8.)
-Its hack proof (as far as i can say *g*)
+8. Its hack proof (as far as i can say *g*)
    It has no backdoors.
-9.)
-It allows a partyline on psyBNC (a channel named &partyline)
-    or querying specified Users on psyBNC (prefixed User-Login with $), also on linked bouncers.
+9. It allows a partyline on psyBNC (a channel named &partyline) or querying specified Users on psyBNC (prefixed User-Login with $), also on linked bouncers.
    From 2.2 it allows a internal IRCD mode, where psybnc emulates a shared full compatible IRCD using the network token "int".
    All Channels and users will be shared over linked bouncers, also modes and kicks are possible, you can get op on channels and give this to others also.
-10.)It supports full logging of Messages and traffic (channel traffic
-    included into Version 2.1).
+10.It supports full logging of Messages and traffic (channel traffic included into Version 2.1).
 From 2.2 it stores those logs in a different directory.
-11.)It supports linking to other psyBNCs.
-This allows a shared partyline
-    of those, who are using psyBNC and from 2.2 a shared irc network on psyBNC itself, the so called IntNet, which will be adressed using the token int~ (e. g. /join int~#mychannel).
+11.It supports linking to other psyBNCs.
+This allows a shared partyline of those, who are using psyBNC and from 2.2 a shared irc network on psyBNC itself, the so called IntNet, which will be adressed using the token int~ (e. g. /join int~#mychannel).
-12.)It allows multiple connections of one Client to different irc-servers
+12.It allows multiple connections of one Client to different irc-servers and networks.
-    and networks.
 So you just can be connected to ircnet and efnet with only one client programm running on your home box.
-13.)It has inbuild password-encryption.
+13)It has inbuild password-encryption.
 Changed to blowfish on version 2.1.
-14.)It allows the automatic linkage of a user to eggdrop bots using
-    a dcc session.
+14.It allows the automatic linkage of a user to eggdrop bots using a dcc session.
    The traffic to/from the bot will be managed by querying to the added botname with a leading ')'.
-15.)It has connection and talk encryption.
+15.It has connection and talk encryption.

    After the keys where set, a block encrypted bouncer connection is build.
    Symetric encryption is done using the blowfish and IDEA algorithm.
    Talk encryption is only done by blockciphers, you have to set your encryption password local, also your partner(s) on irc who want to talk encrypted.
 Keys have to match for right decryption.
 You can set different keys also to users or channels.
    Connection Encryption in psyBNC2.3 was moved to SSL.
 If you want to encrypt your Bouncerlinks or your Connections from Users, you would have to install the OpenSSL package available on www.openssl.org.
    If a Client wants to install to an SSL-Listener, he would have to setup stunnel on his home machine.

-16.)It has a translation module.
+16.It has a translation module.
    Did you ever want to talk to someone from italy without using a dictionary ?
 Well, psybnc has (from Version 2.1) a translator for talk inbuild.
 Currently supported are:

 	- english to italian
 	- english to german
 	- english to portugese